 The legislation in question is called the “filial support” law, which requires children to support their indigent parents, the Bismarck Tribune reports.
-It’s been in place since 1877, and at least two dozen other states having similar such laws on the books.
+It’s been in place since 1877, and at least two dozen other states have similar such laws on the books.

 But the adult children who receive the bills say they have no way to pay and are fighting in court.
 In one case, a family said it received a $43,000 nursing home bill six months after their father, a resident at Augusta Place in Bismarck, died.
-The nursing home’s attorney contends the Augusta Place resident’s wife and children retained possession of his assets both before and after his death, adding that the family were given “numerous attempts to reasonably resolve” the conflict and “have a duty to support” their father after his passing.
+The nursing home’s attorney contends the Augusta Place resident’s family retained possession of his assets both before and after his death, adding that the family were given “numerous attempts to reasonably resolve” the conflict and “have a duty to support” their father after his passing.

 Officials with Augusta Place declined to comment to McKnight’s for this story, since litigation was still ongoing.